 Enabling this feature will anonymize all paths before data is sent to the Sonatype CLM server.
 Ultimately, this prevents the CLM report from reporting the locations/occurrences of components.
-Our recommendation is to leave this disabled, unless you are worried about Sonatype knowing about the file names of your components.

 Global path options

 Scan targets

 The scan targets setting allows you to control which files should be examined.
 The configuration uses an Apache Ant styled pattern, is relative to each project's workspace root directory, and has a useful default setting that includes all jar, war, ear, zip and tar.gz files.
 The default value is therefore